 If the current TAI is still part of the TAI list, the UE shall restart the de-registration procedure.

-g) Transmission failure of DEREGISTRATION REQUEST message indication without TAI change from lower layers
+h) Transmission failure of DEREGISTRATION REQUEST message indication without TAI change from lower layers

 The UE shall restart the de-registration procedure.